The Tahoe to Yosemite Trail

 The main difference between these two trails across the five wilderness and one roadless area named above are characterized by the Tahoe to Yosemite Trail's great swings down in elevation along the Western flank of the Sierra Nevada.
 Down elevation across the Mokelumne Wilderness, up through the South end of the Carson Iceberg Wilderness, and up again across the Emigrant Wilderness.

 The TYT's great swings down and back up the West Flank of the Sierra follow great granite canyons that are truly remarkable.
-The Tahoe to Yosemite Trail also better follows the seams between volcanic and granite terrain where its route varies from where the PCT crosses volcanic terrain along the Eastern flank of the Sierra Nevada.
+The Tahoe to Yosemite Trail also better follows the seams between volcanic and granite terrain where its route varies from the PCT while the PCT crosses volcanic terrain along the Eastern flank of the Sierra Nevada.
 These differences result in substantially different experiences for backpackers on the Tahoe to Yosemite than hikers on the Pacific Crest Trail.

 The different geology of the terrains we experience hiking the Eastern and Western flanks of the Sierra are accentated by substantial environmental differences between the flanks of the Sierra.
 These geological and environmental differences are linked through the past, into the present, and determine the future.